 In deference to the economic hardship of the Covid-era, I’m setting a low minimum payment ($25) to make this accessible to as many people as possible.
 DPB registration would normally be $150, so if you can pay more…please do.
 Not only will your artist-colleagues-in-need thank you — you’ll be contributing to the ongoing fight for social justice!

-Please consider joining me online later this July to honor Anders Ericsson, and to explore how deliberate practice can transform your life too.
+Please consider joining me online later this summer to honor Anders Ericsson, and to explore how deliberate practice can transform your life too.

 What is the Deliberate Practice Bootcamp?

 In the Before Times, DPB emphasized deliberate practice applied to instrumental music and auditioning, with personal examples and anecdotes pulled from my unorthodox route to the Met and my seven seasons on-the-job.
 For this Covid-era incarnation of DPB-ONLINE, I intend to emphasize much broader applicability: yes, this will absolutely still be pertinent to your musical craft.
 But I want to lean more heavily into examples from my time as a scientist and engineer, specifically how so much of what I actually learned was self-taught outside of school.
 And I want to make as many connections as possible between our skills as musicians and adjacently applicable areas like process engineering, software coding, technical writing, editing and proofing, public speaking and education, applications engineering, audio/video production/direction/editing, intellectual property law, digital rights management, sales and marketing, public relations, and non-profit management.
 I think too many musicians needlessly assume their training is narrow and their skill sets are limited; to the contrary, I firmly believe musicians possess diverse skills by definition, and I propose that the Covid era compels us to explore the broadest possible applications of musicians' true skills.